ursi-2020/technical-base/doc/start_and_debug_app.md

 - DJANGO_APP_NAME : The name of the application, it is also the name by which the application will be registered in the API manager.
 - WEBSERVER_PORT : The port on which the application's django server will run.
 Note that if you want to run multiple applications (to check communications between them for example), you have to set a different port for each application.

+Do not push this file to your git !
+Each member of your team has his own database with its own credentials.

 ## Debug your application
 The problem is that your application is not running the same machine as your IDE.
 Don't worry (be happy), there is a solution : configuring a remote python interpreter.